diging/author-disambiguation/README.md

     * Example of usage of this class

         ```python
-                fileName = '/Users/aosingh/AuthorDisambiguation/Dataset/Albertini_David.csv' #this CSV is generated using the class PaperParserpy
+                fileName = '/Users/aosingh/AuthorDisambiguation/Dataset/Albertini_David.csv' #this CSV is generated using the class PaperParser.py
                 analyzer = DataAnalysisTool(fileName) # Please check the class DataAnalysisTool.py for more details
                 ALBERTINI_FIRSTNAME = ['DAVID', 'DF', 'DAVID F', 'D F', 'D']
                 ALBERITNI_LASTNAME = ['ALBERTINI', 'ALBERTIN', 'ALBERTINDF']